jetify-com/tyson/README.md

 > "Every configuration language that supports logic, eventually evolves into an ad-hoc,
 > informally-specified, bug-ridden, and slow implementation of a Turing complete language."

-This is meant to be tongue-in-cheek: many of the above languges are well-specified, and not buggy ... but still, while trying to adopt them, we found ourselves fustrated, wishing that instead of learning a new syntax, we could just use an existing, widely adopted language like TypeScript instead.
+This is meant to be tongue-in-cheek: many of the above languages are well-specified, and not buggy ... but still, while trying to adopt them, we found ourselves frustrated, wishing that instead of learning a new syntax, we could just use an existing, widely adopted language like TypeScript instead.

 So we asked ourselves, why _don't_ we already use TypeScript as a configuration language?